mvysny/vaadin-boot/README.md

 ## Develop with pleasure

+We recommend to develop Vaadin Boot apps using an IDE instead of just a plain text editor.
+The IDE has huge advantages of providing auto-completion, documentation, access to library sources, debugging and hot-redeployment etc.
-You can download and install the [Intellij IDEA Community Edition](https://www.jetbrains.com/idea/download), then import this project into it.
+We recommend [Intellij IDEA Community Edition](https://www.jetbrains.com/idea/download): download, install, then import this project into the IDEA.

 Open the app in your IDE, and debug the `Main` class as an application (run the `main()` method in debugging mode).
 Then, open your browser and hit [http://localhost:8080](http://localhost:8080).